Generic Name: infliximab (in-FLIX-i-mab)

 - PREGNANCY and BREAST-FEEDING: It is not known if infliximab can cause harm to the fetus.
 If you become pregnant, contact your doctor.
 You will need to discuss the benefits and risks of using infliximab while you are pregnant.
+If you use infliximab while pregnant, your baby may have a higher risk of getting an infection for at least 6 months after your last dose.
 It is not known if infliximab is found in breast milk.
 Do not breast-feed while taking infliximab.

 Possible side effects of infliximab:

 All medicines may cause side effects, but many people have no, or minor, side effects.
 Check with your doctor if any of these most COMMON side effects persist or become bothersome:

 Seek medical attention right away if any of these SEVERE side effects occur:

 Back pain; headache; mild stomach pain or upset; pain, redness, or swelling at the injection site; runny or stuffy nose; tiredness.